 Trekking Pole Types: Telescoping, Folding, and Fixed

-Telescoping poles made of two or three sections are the most common type on the market and are known for their durability and ease of use.
-As such, they’re popular with everyone from day hikers to backpackers and even mountaineers.
+Telescoping Poles: These are known for their durability and ease of use.
+They are made of two or three sections and are the most common type on the market, popular with everyone from day hikers to backpackers and mountaineers.
 The different pole sections expand from each joint by a locking system that can be opened for adjustment and secured while on the trail.
-These points of connection are also their greatest weaknesses, so a quality locking mechanism is highly recommended (we discuss this in more detail below).
+These points of connection are also their greatest weaknesses, so a quality locking mechanism is highly recommended (more on this below).
 In this category, we prefer light poles with simple feature sets: secure locking mechanisms, quality aluminum or carbon fiber construction, and comfortable grips.

-Black Diamond pioneered the ultralight folding category with their Z-Pole line.
-Much like the poles that come with a tent, you can separate the pieces and pack them down into a compact size (often around 10 in. shorter than a comparable telescoping pole).
-More recently, Leki has made a strong push with their FX series, which includes the Ultratrail FX.One above (among others).
-In terms of downsides, most folding poles have very thin shafts, can bear less weight than their telescoping counterparts, and are either not adjustable or limited in their adjustments lengthwise.
+Folding Poles: Black Diamond pioneered the ultralight folding category with their Z-Pole line.
+Much like the poles that come with a tent, you can separate the pieces and pack them down into a compact size, connected with a cord running the length of the pole.
+These are often around 10 inches shorter than a comparable telescoping pole.
+Leki has made a strong push with their FX series, which includes the Ultratrail FX.One above.
+In terms of downsides, most folding poles have very thin shafts, can bear less weight than their telescoping counterparts, and are either not adjustable or limited in their length adjustments.
 Favored by fast hikers, trail runners, climbers, and travelers, these poles will cause the least amount of arm fatigue over long miles.

 Shaft Materials

 Generally, hiking poles are made either from carbon fiber, aluminum, or a combination of the two (a three-section pole may have two carbon upper pieces and an aluminum lower, for example).
 High-end trekking poles are often made from carbon, which is lighter and stiffer but also more expensive and brittle (and when carbon fiber breaks, it breaks; aluminum may just dent or bend and still be usable).
+Carbon poles are particularly fragile under lateral pressure, so if you get a carbon pole caught between a rock, stop and pull it directly up, not forward at an angle to release it.
 Carbon’s tendency to snap under hard stress can be somewhat offset by a thicker diameter construction, at the penalty of weight.

 Price and overall durability are the main reasons hikers opt for aluminum poles.
 There's something to be said about a confidence-inspiring design like the Black Diamond Pursuit, which is super stable and has virtually no wobble, even on steep descents.
-In the end, the casual hiker or someone who is rough on their gear will probably be happiest with an aluminum or hybrid aluminum/carbon pole.
-On the other hand, an all-carbon build remains the best option for the weight-focused hiker/backpacker.
+In the end, the casual hiker or someone who is rough on their gear will probably be happiest with an aluminum or hybrid aluminum/carbon pole, and many sets are competitively lightweight these days.
+But an all-carbon build remains the best option for the weight-focused hiker/backpacker.

 Locking Mechanisms

 Outside of an ultralight folding trekking pole, chances are you’ll be eying one with some sort of locking mechanism.
-The classic style used a twist lock: To tighten, you twist each section closed to lock the segments into place.
+Older styles used a twist lock: To tighten, you twist each section closed to lock the segments into place.
 These poles are haunted by inconsistent performance, with hikers either over-tightening to the point of seizing or twisting too loose, resulting in perpetual issues with collapsing.
+These also suffer from dirt and grit getting underneath the twist sections, making it almost impossible to tighten adequately.
 Needless to say, the twist lock has gone out of vogue.
-And while there are a few models out there that do a good job—such as what you get on Gossamer Gear's LT5—we typically recommend avoiding the twist lock.
+And while there are a few models out there that do a good job—such as the Gossamer Gear LT5—we typically recommend avoiding the twist lock.

 Enter the lever lock.
 Using an external clamp to either open to adjust or close to lock the pole sections, it’s an easy-to-use system.
 Better still, the tendency for segments to slip when in the locked position is significantly reduced, giving additional confidence to the user.
 There are still a few risks of accidentally opening the lock when moving through heavy brush or the need to occasionally tighten the lever with a screwdriver, but these are minor nitpicks.
-The lever lock is the new standard.
+The lever lock is the new standard, and some poles (like the Black Diamond Alpine Carbon Cork) have upgraded to metal instead of plastic, which has proven extremely reliable.

 Trekking Pole Grip Construction